wonjohnchoi/mini_project_for_backend_engineers/README.md

-This is my implementation of Solidware Mini Project for Back-End engineer candidates.
+This is my implementation of Mini Project for Back-End engineer candidates.

 I was given three weeks to implement system specified in mini-project-for-backend-SE.pdf